 The student is required to complete a significant research project and write a thesis for the project.
-A thesis committee of a minimum of three members is required to review the thesis (there is not a requirement here for an “outside member”—i.e., a member from another department is not needed for the M.A. thesis committee).
+A thesis committee of a minimum of three members is required to review the thesis (two of these members must be Academic Senate Representatives from within the Department of Psychology).
 Each member of the committee must approve the thesis before the student may submit the thesis to Graduate Division.

 Graduate Division provides detailed information on writing and submitting the thesis in its Thesis Filing Guidelines for Master's Students.
 The filing deadline for each semester is the last business day of that semester.
 The specific deadline date for each semester is available in Graduate Division's Filing and Form Submission Deadlines.

 Complete the Application for Candidacy for the Master's Degree.
 The application is a Higher Degree Committees e-form.
 Go to CalCentral > My Dashboard > Student Resources > Submit a Form